Skip to Main Content

 You may request articles and books that are not available in the Morgan Library through this form.
 We will attempt to borrow the materials from another library for you.
 Please allow at least 1 week for delivery.

 Academic Search Complete This link opens in a new window

 Broad collection of scholarly journals, magazines, and newspapers in most academic subjects.
 A great starting point for any topic!

 Atla Religion Database with AtlaSerials This link opens in a new window

 Best place to start for religion and theology research.
 Includes full-text journals and citation-only journals and books.

 Christian Periodical Index This link opens in a new window

 Citations of magazine articles, reviews and scholarly journals containing an evangelical perspective.
 Some full-text articles.

 Creation-Evolution Literature Database This link opens in a new window

-The Creation-Evolution Literature Database, established in 2001, contains freely-available literature pertaining to the creation/evolution debate.
-There are over 27,000 articles cited from 55 journals with more than 40% linked to the full text.
-Maintained by Core Academy of Science.
+Freely-available literature pertaining to the creation/evolution debate.
+Contains over 27,000 articles cited from 55 journals.
+More than 40% are linked to the full-text.

 Search LancerQuest for books, articles, videos, and so much more: